 Where do I go to sleep?

-You will go to sleep in the operating theatre and someone is with you at all times.
+You will go to sleep or be sedated in the operating theatre and someone will be with you at all times.

 Where do I wake up?